-Purpose, Participation, and Consent
+1.1.1 Purpose, Participation, and Consent

-- What is the question or problem you want to investigate, and why is it essential to spend your own and others' time and energy on it? - Whose consent, permission, cooperation, involvement, or collaboration will be required to conduct your project?
+- What is the question or problem you want to investigate, and why is it important enough to spend your own and others' time and energy on it? - Whose consent, permission, cooperation, involvement, or collaboration will be required for the conduct of your project?
 How can roles and permissions be negotiated and renegotiated over time? - What concerns might students have about your work and their participation in it?
 What choices do students have if they are uncomfortable? - Whose perspectives will be represented in the work?
-How can various perspectives be honoured?
-What unique concerns do you have about representing individuals or groups with less power in the educational system?

-• What power relationships need to be considered when negotiating roles, permissions, and involvements by various participants in your work?
-Are there issues of gender, race, culture, and status difference that need to be considered?
+How can various perspectives be honored?
+What special concerns do you have about representing individuals or groups who have less power in the educational system? - What power relationships need to be taken into account in negotiating roles, permissions, and involvements by various participants in your work?
+Are there issues of gender, race, culture, and status difference that need to be taken into account?